Trafalgar Square Christmas tree: History

-Although the tradition with an annual Trafalgar Square Christmas tree from Norway began in 1947, as a token of gratitude for British support to Norway during the Second World War, the very first Trafalgar Christmas tree from Norway appeared in 1942.
-A Norwegian commando, Mons Urangsvåg, had arrived in London shortly before Christmas with two spruce trees, felled during a raid on Hisøy, an island off the west coast of Norway between Bergen and Haugesund.
+The very first Trafalgar Christmas tree from Norway appeared in 1942.
+A Norwegian commando, Mons Urangsvåg, had arrived in London shortly before Christmas with two spruce trees, felled during a raid on Stord, an island off the west coast of Norway between Bergen and Haugesund.
 One of the trees was intended as a gift to the Norwegian king, Haakon VII, who was in exile in Britain, but the other was erected in Trafalgar Square by a group of officers from British naval intelligence and a couple of Norwegian commandos after a dinner at the Savoy.
 One of the naval intelligence officers was Commander Ian Fleming and another was Lieutenant Commander Norman Denning.

-The tree has provided a central focus for the Trafalgar Square traditional carol-singing programme, performed by different groups raising money for voluntary or charitable organisations.